 Further experiments revealed that introducing fungus to mice with injured intestine diminishes the healing process.
 On the other hand, eliminating D. hansenii with the antifungal drug amphotericin B optimizes the healing process.

-In their study, scientists noticed that the people with Crohn’s disease and mice carry the same fungus.
+In their study, scientists noticed that people with Crohn’s disease and mice carry the same fungus.
 They came to know this after examining seven people with Crohn’s disease and ten healthy people.

 All seven of the patients harbored the fungus in their gut tissue compared with only one of the healthy people.
 In a separate analysis of 10 Crohn’s patients involving tissue samples of both inflamed and uninflamed areas of the gut, the scientists found the fungus in samples from all of the patients but only at injury sites and inflammation.